ZeweiChu/SYBwithOA/Shy/README.md

 Check out other auto-generated code by yourself.

-If they are not created automatically, build your project manually.
-Another possible reason is that the auto-generated packages are hidden by default, you may set the default generated source directory to be "src".
-In Eclipse, that is at the setting of Java Compiler - Annotation Processing - Generated Source Directory.
 Warning: This library may pollute the packages as 4 packages namely "combinator", "query", "transform" and "util" will be created at the root directory.

+You may want to see more examples on how to write Object Algebras and make use of the __Shy__ framework.
+The examples showing up in the paper are available [here](https://github.com/JasonCHU/SYBwithOA/tree/master/Examples).